albertllousas/reason-react-tutorial/readme.md

 The idea of this project is not to use a prebuild-template, instead what we want is to build a reason-react project from scratch, so we will be aware of all the steps that should be done in terms of building, coding, design patterns and running.

+:construction: **Note:** Reason react, tool chain and testing tools are in an early stage an most of them are still experimental, so we should expect main changes and possibly this tutorial will become updated.

 # Table of Contents
 1. [Setup project](#setup-building)
     1. [Init project and tools](#init-reason-project-and-tool-chain)